China reports zero locally transmitted coronavirus cases outside Hubei

 Hubei, the epicenter of the outbreak, reported 21 new deaths.
 In Wuhan, 18 people died.

+In response, state-controlled China Daily wrote in an editorial on Monday that the rapid rise in the number of U.S. cases was because the U.S. administration had not reacted in a timely manner to the information supplied by China.

+“It is no surprise to hear such a groundless statement from the top U.S. diplomat, as he has never ceased wagging his tongue with criticism of China since the outbreak began,” according to the editorial.

-Reporting by Ryan Woo and Sophie Yu; Editing by Himani Sarkar and Gerry Doyle
+Reporting by Ryan Woo and Sophie Yu; Editing by Himani Sarkar, Gerry Doyle and Michael Perry